 For details on the procedure, visit the Driving School Vehicle page.

 Before buying a used vehicle, check the Registre des droits personnels et réels mobiliers (register of personal and movable real rights—in French only) to make sure it is free of debt.
 If you buy a vehicle that has not been paid for in full, it can be seized by the creditor.

-You can also request a copy of the vehicle record from the SAAQ to find out:
+You can also request the vehicle's ownership history from the SAAQ to find out:

-To obtain a copy of the vehicle record, you can:
+To obtain the vehicle's ownership history, you can:

 The buyer and the seller–or their representatives–must present their driver's licence or another official photo ID document.

 The buyer must present the Attestation de transaction avec un commerçant and Description du véhicule neuf forms given by the dealer.